Subatomic particle

 A composite particle proton is made of two up quarks and one down quark, which are elementary particles.

 In physics, a subatomic particle is a particle smaller than an atom.
-According to the Standard Model of particle physics, a subatomic particle can be either a composite particle, which is composed of other particles (for example, a baryon, like a proton or a neutron, composed of three quarks; or a meson, composed of two quarks), or an elementary particle, which is not composed of other particles (for example, quarks; or electrons, muons, and tau particles, which are called leptons).
+According to the Standard Model of particle physics, a subatomic particle can be a composite particle or an elementary particle.
+A composite particle, such as a proton or a neutron, is composed of other particles, while an elementary particle, such as an electron, is not composed of any known substructure.
 Particle physics and nuclear physics study these particles and how they interact.
-Most force-carrying particles like photons or gluons are called bosons and, although they have quanta of energy, do not have rest mass or discrete diameters (other than pure energy wavelength) and are unlike the former particles that have rest mass and cannot overlap or combine which are called fermions.
-The W and Z bosons, however, are an exception to this rule and have relatively large rest masses at approximately 80 GeV/c2 and 90 GeV/c2 respectively.
+Most force-carrying particles are called bosons.
+Some bosons, such as photons and gluons, have zero rest mass, whereas others, such as the W and Z bosons and the Higgs boson, possess relatively large rest masses (approximately 80 GeV/c2, 90 GeV/c2, and 125 GeV/c2 respectively).
+This contrasts with fermions, which are matter particles that possess rest mass and obey the Pauli exclusion principle.

-Experiments show that light could behave like a stream of particles (called photons) as well as exhibiting wave-like properties.
-This led to the concept of wave–particle duality to reflect that quantum-scale particles behave both like particles and like waves; they are occasionally called wavicles to reflect this.
+Experiments show that light can behave like a stream of particles (called photons) as well as exhibiting wave-like properties.
+This led to the concept of wave–particle duality to reflect that quantum-scale entities exhibit both particle-like and wave-like behaviors.

-Another concept, the uncertainty principle, states that some of their properties taken together, such as their simultaneous position and momentum, cannot be measured exactly.
+Another concept, the uncertainty principle, states that certain pairs of physical properties, such as simultaneous position and momentum, cannot be measured simultaneously with arbitrary precision.

-Interactions of particles in the framework of quantum field theory are understood as creation and annihilation of quanta of corresponding fundamental interactions.
-This blends particle physics with field theory.
+Interactions of particles in the framework of quantum field theory are understood as the creation and annihilation of quanta associated with fundamental interactions.

-Even among particle physicists, the exact definition of a particle has diverse descriptions.
-These professional attempts at the definition of a particle include:
+Even among particle physicists, the exact philosophical definition of a particle varies.
+Common perspectives include: